goFrendiAsgard/chimera-framework/doc/doc.api.mongo.md

             <ul>
                 <li>
                     <b>docs</b>
                     Array of object or an object.
-If you put primary key value as query, a single object representing the document will be returned, otherwise an array containing list of documents matching the query will be returned
+If you put primary key value as <code>query</code>, a single object representing the document will be returned, otherwise an array containing list of documents matching the <code>query</code> will be returned
                 </li>
                 <li>
                     <b>success</b>